elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

 ---
 ## Output Variables

-* You’ll also want to add a couple of useful output variables to modules/cluster/asg-rolling-deploy/outputs.tf:
+* You'll also want to add a couple of useful output variables to modules/cluster/asg-rolling-deploy/outputs.tf:

     ```
     output "asg_name" {